evansalter/evansalter.github.io/src/components/blog/posts/photobooth/photobooth.md

 I was extremely happy with the result of this project.
 Being able to use what I already had to pull this off felt great.
 The photo booth got lots of use, with 232 photos being taken throughout the night.
 People had a lot of fun with it, and it gave the hosts some great mementos from the night.
 Had I given myself some more time, I probably could have made a more robust app, but it really wasn't necessary.

-Check out Part 2 to learn about how I processed the images.
+Check out Part 2, [Processing 232 Photo Booth Photos](/blog/processing-232-photo-booth-photos), to learn about how I processed the images.